envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Don't write to global functions
+##### Are you avoiding writing to global functions?

 Extending built-in objects through their prototypes (like Array, String, etc.) can lead to naming conflicts and unexpected behavior in your application, especially when multiple libraries are involved.

 **Reference**: